John Coltrane and Johnny Hartman: Recording and music

 They recorded on March 7, 1963, at the Van Gelder Studio in Englewood Cliffs, New Jersey.
 Hartman later said that each song was done in only one take, except for "You Are Too Beautiful", which required two takes because Elvin Jones dropped one of his drumsticks during the first take.

 Jazz writer Michael Cuscuna explains the speculation of two different versions of the album: "At a later date, Coltrane decided to overdub some additional obbligato saxophone phrases behind Hartman's vocals on 'My One and Only Love', 'Lush Life' and 'You Are Too Beautiful'.
 A new master was made by Rudy Van Gelder, who added some additional echo to the three tracks.
 Although the first release of the album used the original master without Coltrane's additional obbligatos, it was later substituted with the new master."

 In 2005, the raw tapes were reviewed by jazz archivist Barry Kernfeld, who documented there were actually complete alternate takes for all six songs that he considered "absolutely riveting."
 Until clear ownership of these tapes is established between the Coltrane family and Universal Music, there are no plans for their release.

 Release and reception

 The album was announced on July 6, 1963, in Billboard.
 Bob Thiele produced it and Impulse! released it toward the end of the month.
-It has become a classic ballad jazz album, and the renditions of "Lush Life", "My One and Only Love", and "They Say It's Wonderful" are considered definitive."My One and Only Love (1953)", JazzStandards.com.
+It has become a classic ballad jazz album, and the renditions of "Lush Life", "My One and Only Love", and "They Say It's Wonderful" are considered definitive.
 Scott Yanow's five-star review for AllMusic describes the album as "essential for all jazz collections".

 Kurt Elling recorded an album in 2009 Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman in tribute to John Coltrane and Johnny Hartman.